-I do try to avoid being that person who unloads in that manner, but the fact that cancer is still a part of my present life is depressing to others as well.
+I do try to avoid being that person who unloads in that manner, but the fact that cancer is still a part of my present life is depressing to others, as well.
 People want good news.
-Something better than “I was able to hold on to my pen long enough to write a whole page,” which is a big deal to me as a writer and avid journal keeper, but not so meaningful to everyone else.
+Something better than “I was able to hold on to my pen long enough to write a whole page,” which is a big deal to me as a writer and avid journal keeper whose dominant arm was significantly impacted by cancer treatment, but not so meaningful to everyone else.

 This is where a group like the Young Survival Coalition, and a retreat like Harmony Hill, are so critical to the wellbeing of a cancer survivor like me.
 It’s not just a retreat away from the stresses of everyday life, it’s a coming together with other women with similar experiences and battle scars.
-A three day weekend where we can compare notes, treatments, onging issues, what works for me, what doesn’t, and how we’re coping with all of it is not just healing, it’s normalizing – in a good way.
+A three day weekend where we can compare notes, treatments, ongoing issues, what works for me, what doesn’t, and how we’re coping with all of it is not just healing, it’s normalizing – in a good way.

 We’re not alone in this experience.
 We can share without the fear of being perceived as complaining.
 We can make fun of our condition and laugh at cancer in a way that often makes others uncomfortable.
-It’s summer camp crossed with a slumber party plus booze and minus the curfew.
+It’s summer camp crossed with a slumber party, plus booze and minus the curfew.
 It’s yoga, meditation, labyrinth walking, beach combing, flower smelling, and lawn napping, followed by good food, good conversation, and tearing the best parts out of magazines for each of us to make something uniquely our own.

 And it’s research.
 I’m looking forward to another surgery in the next few months.
 This one will involve 12 hours under the knife – that’s a long time – plus six weeks of recovery.
 It’s not something to take lightly.
 But I spent a weekend with 23 other cancer survivors, most of whom have already endured this surgery.
-I got better information on what to expect and how to prepare from these women who already went through it than from the doctor who has perfomed this procedure hundreds of times.
+I got better information on what to expect and how to prepare from these women who already went through it than from the doctor who has performed this procedure hundreds of times.
 And that’s to be expected.
 As much as these doctors know about performing this procedure, they haven’t experienced it.

 I’m so thankful I have this group of survivors in my life.
 That we got to get away together, away from all the other stresses and demands of life for a couple days seems like a miracle.
 I know it took a lot of work to pull it together, but it was so worth it.
 I love you girls.